SwissDataScienceCenter/renku/docs/admin/index.rst

 This step is very important as it will define the values that helm will use to install your Renku instance.

-You can find a basic file in `Renku values file <https://github.com/SwissDataScienceCenter/renku-admin-docs/blob/master/renku-values.yaml>`_
+You can find a basic configuration file in: `Renku values file <https://github.com/SwissDataScienceCenter/renku-admin-docs/blob/master/renku-values.yaml>`_

 Ensure the following has been taken care of before deploying Renku: